mainwp/mainwp/readme.txt

 * Updated: Quick Start Wizard steps
 * Removed: Plugin and Theme conflicts check feature
 * Removed: Unused old code
-* Cosmetic: Removed slashes added in sitenames with quotes
+* Cosmetic: Removed slashes added in site names with quotes

 = 3.1.2 - 3-15-16 =
-* Fixed: Slashes added in sitenames when using quotes
+* Fixed: Slashes added in site names when using quotes
 * Fixed: Multiple mixed content warnings
 * Fixed: Conflict with wpMandrill and Postman SMTP plugins
 * Added: Support for the new Team Control feature